malramsay64/phd-thesis/05_Crystal_Melting/results.md

 adequately describes the melting, which occurs close to $x=0$.
 ](../Projects/Crystal_Melting/figures/melting_wilson.svg){#fig:melting_wilson width=80%}

+The slope of the lines shown in @fig:melting_wilson give the proportionality constant for the Wilson--Frenkel model. [@eq:constants_wilson] This is comprised of the interatomic spacing, the mean free path and the collision factor.
+This collision factor can be compared across different materials and gives us a place to understand why the growth is so slow.
+The slope of the lines where the Wilson--Frenkel model is a good fit $T/T_m < 1.2$ are $-4.5$ for $P=1.00$ and $-5.6$ for $P=13.50$.
+Since we are using the rotational relaxation rather than a diffusion constant, we make the assumption that the collision factor and mean free path are close to 1.
+@Tang2013 found a collision factor of $5.3$ for NiAl, close to the value of our Trimer molecule.
+Their anomalously slow crystalliser CuZr has a collision factor of $0.4$, much smaller than the Trimer.
+This means it is likely that the slow crystal melting is a result of the slow dynamics of the Trimer.

 It would appear that the classical melting theory is unable to describe the melting behaviour.